Italian destroyer Turbine (1927): World War II

 Turbine was then brought back to Italy for maintenance and re-armament.
 Her anti-aircraft defenses were strengthened with the removal of the remaining 40 mm/39 pom-pom anti-aircraft guns and installation of extra 20mm/65 Breda anti-aircraft cannons bringing their total number to 7 (two in twin and 3 in single mounts).
 At the same time 2 depth charge throwers were installed.

 Following the Axis' defeat at El Alamein, the success of Operation Torch, and the fall of Tripoli on 23 January 1943, Turbine was mostly involved in escort and anti-submarine operations in the Aegean for the remainder of the conflict.
 On 22 April 1943 Turbine opened fire on and captured two motor sailboats off Cape Vasilina, in the straits of Artemisium.
 The vessels carried two British officers who were operating as liaison agents with Greek partisans.
 On 24 April, the Italian destroyer bombarded a partisan camp at Gardiki. and on 28 April it sank a third motor sailboat loaded with ammunition in the same area.
 All these operations were made possible after the Italian intelligence broke the Greek partisan codes used to make contact with the British Middle East Command in Egypt.

 In German service

 At the time of Italy's signing of Armistice of Cassibile on 8 September 1943 Turbine was in Piraeus and was ordered by the Italian Command in Greece to surrender the vessel to the Germans.
 The order was obeyed and Turbine was transferred to Kriegsmarine on 9 September 1943, with most of the crew opting to leave the destroyer and being then sent to POW camps in Germany and Poland as "italian military internees".
 Turbine was renamed TA14 and became a part of 9.
 Torpedobootsflottille operating in the Aegean.
 The ship also received a significant anti-aircraft protection upgrade, as three torpedo tubes were removed and several 37mm and 20mm anti-aircraft cannons were added instead.
-TA14 was officially commissioned into Kriegsmarine on 28 October 1943 and was used as an escort throughout her German service.
+TA14 was officially commissioned into the Kriegsmarine on 28 October 1943 and was used as an escort throughout her German service.